Jewish Autonomous Oblast: Ethnic groups

 In the late 1940s, the Jewish population in the region peaked around 46,000–50,000, approximately 25% of its population.
 The census of 1959 found that the Jewish population of the JAO had declined by approximately 50%, down to 14,269 persons.
 In 1987, the reformist Soviet government led by Mikhail Gorbachev pardoned many political prisoners and told the American Jewish community that it would allow the emigration of 11,000 Jewish refuseniks.
 According to the 1989 Soviet Census, there were 8,887 Jews living in the JAO, or 4% of the total JAO population of 214,085.
-In 1991, after the breakup of the Soviet Union, the Jewish Autonomous Oblast became the federal subject of Russia and thus was no longer subordinated to Khabarovsk Krai.
+In 1991, after the breakup of the Soviet Union, the Jewish Autonomous Oblast became a federal subject of Russia and thus was no longer subordinated to Khabarovsk Krai.
 However, by that time, most of the Jews had emigrated from the Soviet Union and the remaining Jews constituted fewer than 2% of the local population.
 In early 1996, 872 people, or 20% of the Jewish population at that time, emigrated to Israel.
 As of 2002, 2,357 Jews were living in the JAO.
 A 2004 article stated that the number of Jews in the region "was now growing".
 An April 2007 article in The Jerusalem Post claimed that the Jewish population had grown to about 4,000.
 The article cited Mordechai Scheiner, the Chief Rabbi of the JAO from 2002 to 2011, who said that, at the time the article was published, Jewish culture was enjoying a religious and cultural resurgence.
 However, the 2021 Russian census indicated (see the table above) a population of only 837 ethnic Jews, or 0.6% of the JAO population were Jewish.